pirtleshell/lwt/docs/howto.md

 ![Image](../img/10.jpg)

-## **Backup/Restore/Empty Database**
+## Database

 This screen offers a possibility to save, restore or empty the LWT database (ONLY the current table set!).
 This makes it easy to try out new things or just to make regular backups.
 "Restore" only accepts files that have been created with the "Backup" function above.
 "Empty Database" deletes the data of all tables (except the settings) of the current table set, and you can start from scratch afterwards.
 Be careful: you may lose valuable data!

 ![Image](../img/18.jpg)

-## **Settings/Preferences**
+## Settings

 In this screen you can adjust the program according to your needs.
 The geometric properties of the _Read Text_ and _Test_ screens can be changed.
 This is important because different browsers and font sizes may result in an unpleasant viewing experience.

-The waiting time to display the next test and to hide the old message after a test assessment can also be changed.
+The waiting time to display the next test and to hide the old message after a test assessment can be changed.

 The number of sentences displayed during testing and generated during term creation can be set to 1 (default), 2 or 3; if set to 2 or 3 you are able to do "MCD" (Massive-Context Cloze Deletion) testing, proposed by Khatzumoto @ AJATT.

 The number of items per page on different screens can be set, and you can decide whether you want to see the word counts on the textpage immediately (page may load slow) or later (faster initial loading).

 ![Image](../img/19.jpg)

-## **Multiple LWT table sets**
+## Multiple LWT table sets

+**WARNINGS**
-**WARNING:** The use of the "Multiple LWT table sets" feature on an external web server may cause a **monstrous database size** if some users import many or large texts.
-Without further improvements (e. g. user quotas, etc.), LWT with activated "Multiple LWT table sets" is in its current version **not suitable** to be run in a public environment on an external web server!
+* The use of the "Multiple LWT table sets" feature on an external web server may cause a **monstrous database size** if some users import many or large texts.
+LWT with activated "Multiple LWT table sets" is in its current version **not suitable** to be run in a public environment on an external web server!
+* Another better system may be implemented, use this feature at your own risks!

 When you start using LWT, you store all your data in the "Default Table Set" within the database you have defined in the file "connect.inc.php" during the LWT installation.